 Jasmine Cooper, Executive Assistant

 A native Washingtonian with a knack for communications, Jasmine Cooper brings a fresh perspective to the Many Voices team.
 A graduate of the University of Maryland, Jasmine’s professional background includes academia, human resources, fundraising and event coordination.
 After seeing a need for change and desiring to make an impact in her professional community, Jasmine was selected to author a University level Diversity Plan for the A. James Clark School of Engineering.
 Once that work was complete, Jasmine realized her true passion was caused-based work, specifically with underrepresented minorities, and quickly moved into the non-profit sector.
 Jasmine’s work is driven by her compassion for others and fueled by her tenacity, attention to detail and commitment to furthering the mission of Many Voices.

 A veteran engagement and communications specialist for numerous nonprofit organizations since 1986, Cleis (first name rhymes with “dice”) loves to read, write, edit, design, learn, grow, and work in service to others.
 Pronouns: First preference — please use “Cleis” as a pronoun.
 Second preference: “she/her.”
 To learn more about Cleis, visit CleisAbeni.com.

-Melissa’s goal is to leave an impact in the world with her healing practices, advocacy, and compassion for all people.
-She is a musician, singer, and loves expressing herself in dance and mime.
+She is a lover of travel and music and is a musician, singer, and loves expressing herself in dance and mime.
 Melissa says of herself, “As I continue on my path to living authentically I am committed to helping others do the same – I am initiating the change I want to see.”